fjacq/redirect-laundromat/README.md

 ```

-Then use customized middleware :
+Then use laundromat middleware in an Express app :

 ```javascript